oliverfields/dun/README.md

 - TODO Review X
 ```

-View all open tasks from all notes files.
+View all open tasks from all note files.

 ```
 $ dun list